silicon-sat/SI-2024-CubeSat/README.md

   - Siwiak, Bahreini, "*Radiowave Propagation and Antennas*", Artech, 2007 ([Link](https://www.github.com/scl/fi/stcjy2n63mio0aqya6neo/Siwiak-Bahreini-RadiowavePropagation-Artech-2007.pdf?rlkey=5xg6rb5dffnr539q9qga2x6hs&dl=0) ( - Chap4: Radio Frequency Spectrum - p 99, - Chap5: Comm using Earth-Orbiting Satellites.)
   - Balanis, C, "Antenna Thoery" Wiley, 2005 ([Link](https://www.github.com/scl/fi/6a3rakx1g605hhrpsnbjx/Balanis-AntennaTheory-4thEd-2016.pdf?rlkey=d0khyp7zjqsrzitr59etz74r2&dl=0))
   - NASA CubeSat Launch Initiative (NCSLI), _CubeSat 101: Basic Concepts and Processes for First-Time CubeSat Developers_, Oct 2017 ([PDF](docs/NASA_CSLI_CubeSAT_101_508.pdf))
-## Lab 5: Introduction Signal Processing using Python

-- You can use [lab1-fft.py](Labs/python/lab1-fft.py) and [lab2-fsk.py](Labs/python/lab2-fsk.py) as reference for the following exercises:
-- Write a python program to create a _cosine wave_ of frequency `2MHz` with `256` samples per cycle.
-- Plot it with proper annonation and axis labeling.
-- Compute the `FFT` of the above signal and plot it.
-  - You will notice the FFT resolution is very limited for a single cycle.
-- Create another a signal of frequency `3MHz`, add it to above signal and do `FFT` for the resultant signal.
-- Simulate [lab2-fsk.py](Labs/python/lab2-fsk.py) and anlayze the plot to understand FSK modulation.
-  - Change the code such that the modulation frequency for `1` is `4MHz` and for `0` it is `3MHz`.
-- Change the above code to simulate ASK modulation.
-- Add demodulation to the above code and plot the time-domain waveform, as well as the FFT of the demodulated signal.
-- Add a moving average filter to remove the high-frequency component from the demodulated signal.

-## Lab 4: I2C-based OLED Display control.
+ - **OPEN-SOURCE/FREE PRODUCTIVITY TOOLS** (Recommended):
+   - **Python** : For programming, scripting, plotting (using `matplotlib` lib), scientific computing (popular libs: `numpy`, scipy`).
+   - [**Draw.io**](https://app.diagrams.net/): Drawing tool with built-in libraries for all types of application including electrical circuit diagram, flow-charts, etc.
+   - [**Overleaf**](https://overleaf.com): Website for writing **LaTeX** documents for very high-quality technical documents.
+   - [**GitHub**](https://github.com): For hosting projects, websites, codes, collaborative projects and many more.

+# Lab Exercises

+- **Lab 1: Intro to ESP32 Programming**
+  - Install and configure Arduino IDE
+  - Introduction to ESP32 development kit.
+  - Write and execute a C-code to blink an LED on the dev board.

+- **Lab 2: Intro to GPIO programming**
-In this Lab students learnt to use a I2C-based OLED display to display data on it.
+  - In this Lab exercise, students learn to configure a GPIO as an output and control an LED with it.

-## Lab 3: Dimming LED using PWM
+- **Lab 3: Dimming LED using PWM**

-In this exercise we are going to use the ESP32 to control the light intensity of an external LED using PWM signal.
+  - In this exercise we are going to use the ESP32 to control the light intensity of an external LED using PWM signal.
   - From the [LED Datasheet](docs/Datasheet-LED-XLMR01DE.pdf) tabulate the following data:
     - Maximum Forward current (If)
     - Typical Forward Voltage (Vf)
     - Dominant Wavelength (lambdaD)
     - Estimate the color (RGB) from the above wavelength
     - Typical Cacpacitance (pF)
     - Operating temperature range
   - From the [ESP32 Datasheet](docs/Datasheet-ESP32.pdf) find and tabulate:
     - the maximum output voltage of the GPIO pins, and
     - the maximum current that the GPIO can source from supply to the load.
   - Calculate the value of the resistance to pass _half of the Maximum_ forward current (If) when ON.
     - Make sure this current can be sourced by the output port.
   - Find the closest *E12* standardized resistors value available in the market to use for the above limiter.
     - See this [guide](https://eepower.com/resistor-guide/resistor-standards-and-codes/resistor-values/#) on resistor standardization.
   - Calculate the maximum frequency you can switch the LED such that, the RC time-constant of the LED-cap-resitor is at least 1/25 of the switching period.
   - Find out what is the minimum frequency you can switch the LED.
   - Decide on a frequency which is safely in between the minimum and maximum.
   - Write a program for ESP32:
     - Assign an output port for the LED
     - Assign an input port for 2-step dimmer control.
       - 1: Full intensity, 0: 25-percent intensity.
     - Write a program to control the LED intensity using Pulse-Width Modulation (PWM).

-## Lab 2: Intro to GPIO programming.

-In this Lab exercise, students learn to configure a GPIO as an output and control an LED with it.

-## Lab 1: Intro to ESP32 Programming

-- Install and configure Arduino IDE
+- **Lab 4: Dimming multiple LEDs**
+  - ESP32 GPIO pins were used to dim multiiple LEDs with different delays.

+- **Lab 5: Printing data in the serial monitor**
+  - The **Serial Monitor** is an essential tool when creating projects with Arduino.
+It can be used as a debugging tool, testing concepts, or communicating directly with the Arduino board.
+  - The **Arduino IDE 2** has the Serial Monitor tool integrated with the editor, which means that no external window is opened when using the Serial Monitor.
+This means that you can have multiple windows open, each with its own Serial Monitor.

+- **Lab 6: Controlling an LED through serial monitor**
+  - Controlling an LED connected to ESP32 by reading commands from the serial monitor and turning the LED on or off based on those commands.

+- **Lab 7: I2C-based OLED Display control**
+  - I2C-based OLED pin details.
+Importing OLED libraries.
+Structure of the OLED.
+Displaying simple Text and Scrolling Text in different ways.

+- **Lab 8: Introduction Signal Processing using Python**
+  - You can use [lab1-fft.py](Labs/python/lab1-fft.py) and [lab2-fsk.py](Labs/python/lab2-fsk.py) as reference for the following exercises:
+  - Write a python program to create a _cosine wave_ of frequency `2MHz` with `256` samples per cycle.
+  - Plot it with proper annonation and axis labeling.
+  - Compute the `FFT` of the above signal and plot it.
+    - You will notice the FFT resolution is very limited for a single cycle.
+  - Create another a signal of frequency `3MHz`, add it to above signal and do `FFT` for the resultant signal.
+  - Simulate [lab2-fsk.py](Labs/python/lab2-fsk.py) and anlayze the plot to understand FSK modulation.
+    - Change the code such that the modulation frequency for `1` is `4MHz` and for `0` it is `3MHz`.
+  - Change the above code to simulate ASK modulation.
+  - Add demodulation to the above code and plot the time-domain waveform, as well as the FFT of the demodulated signal.
+  - Add a moving average filter to remove the high-frequency component from the demodulated signal.

+- **Lab 9: I2C temperature sensor interface**
+  - Display of room temperature and humidity through OLED as well as serial monitor using DHT22 with ESP32.

+- **Lab 10: Introduction to LoRa module**
+  - Introduction to architecture and pin configuration of *Ra-02 Lora transceiver module* and *SPI (Serial Peripheral Interface)* communication.

+- **Lab 11: LoRa communication**
+  - Introduction to Lora communication using Ra-02 Lora transceiver module with ESP32.

+- **Lab 12: Communication between two LoRa nodes**
+  - Sending Text packets and receiving the text packets with *RSSI (Received Signal
+  - Strength Indicator)* and *SNR* through Serial monitor.
+  - Sending Temperature and humidity packets and receiving the same packets with RSSI (Received Signal Strength Indicator) and SNR through a Serial monitor as well as an OLED display.

+- **Lab 13: LoRa one-to-many communication setup**
+  - Sending data packets from one Lora transmitter to multiple Lora receivers and retracing the same packets.

+- **Lab 14: Introduction to antenna modeling and simulation software 4NEC2.**

+- **Lab 15: Physical design of Dipole and V-dipole antennas**
+  - Tune it to 433MHz with the help of NanoVNA-A Portable VNA Antenna Analyzer Kit with 10KHz-1.5GHz, 2.8 Inch Digital LCD Display Touching Screen Standing Wave Measuring Instrument.

-- Introduction to ESP32 development kit.
+- **Lab 16: Introduction to TinyGS**

-- Write and execute a C-code to blink an LED on the dev board.
+- **Lab 17: Setting up a TinyGS ground station**

 # Lab Info